 Now here is another flower whose name seems very peculiar at first.
-If you look at it closely, it slightly resembles a flower most popular during the Christmas season.
-What could it be?
-Well, it is none other than the Holly plant with its bright berries, delicate flowers, and holly-like leaves!
+If you look at the osmanthus tree closely, it slightly resembles a flower most popular during the Christmas season.
+Guessed it yet?
+It looks a lot like the Holly plant with its bright berries, delicate flowers, and holly-like leaves!

-The Osmanthus flowers belong to the small genus of Osmanthus of the Oleaceae or olive family.
-It is so small that in fact there are only 15 known species of this genus to date!
-Its genus name comes from the Greek words osme meaning fragrant and anthos meaning flower.
+The osmanthus shrubs belong to the small genus of Osmanthus of the Oleaceae or olive family.
+It is so small that in fact there are only 15 known species of this genus known today.
+Its genus name comes from the Greek words osma or osme meaning fragrant and anthos meaning flower.
+Greek osma also meant quantity.
 Quite literally, the genus name means a fragrant flower – bet you can already guess what this is used for!

-And since there are only 15 species, here are the top 5 garden favorites of most floral lovers!
-The Sweet Olive (O. fragrans), the Orange Osmanthus (O. aurantiaca), the False Holly (O. heterophylla), the Delavay Osmanthus (O. delavayi), and the Devilwood (O. americanus).
+A known osmanthus flower faq is that there are only 15 species.
+Here are the top 5 garden favorites of this fragrant plant!
+The Sweet Olive (Osmanthus fragrans), the Orange Osmanthus (Osmanthus aurantiaca), the False Holly (Osmanthus heterophylla), the Delavay Osmanthus (Osmanthus delavayi), and the Devilwood (Osmanthus americanus).

 Symbolism of Osmanthus Blossoms